Hun-J/nomadhungit/README.md

 # nomadhungit
 My first repository on GitHub
-I'm :study Business administration for entering :colleague.
-I like :coffee :movie, and :snack
+I like :coffee :movie, and :snack.